PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Preparation.md

 -   Run the *Form Preparation* (**FORMPREP**) program (*System Management → Generators → Forms → Form Preparation*), which can prepare multiple forms simultaneously.
--   Run the *Prepare Form* program by Direct Activation from the *Form Generator* for a specific form.
+-   Run the *Prepare Form* program by Action from the *Form Generator* for a specific form.

 Form preparation will fail if errors are encountered (and you will be